binkley/modern-java-practices/README.md

 ([Compare Batect](https://batect.dev/Comparison.html) with other tools in this space.)

 _This is an important step_!
-It's closer to your CI builds locally.
+It is closer to your CI builds locally.
 You should strive to keep local as faithful as possible to CI and Production.

 You would not run Batect in your CI pipeline itself: use GitHub Actions